Rsantct/pe.audio.sys/pe.audio.sys/macros/README.md

+This folder is intended for general purpose user macro scripts, for example for automation tasks, to go to listen to radio presets, etc...

+**(i) Also the control web page will look here:**

-Any file here named like **`N_some_nice_name`** will be consider as an user macro by the control web page, then a web button will be used to trigger the macro.
+Any file here named like **`N_some_nice_name`** will be consider as an user macro by the control web page, then a web button will be used to trigger the macro.o rad

 N determines the position into the web macros key pad.